Research in Accounting and Finance

 Research Centres and Networks

-Accounting and Popular Culture Research Network
+Accounting and Popular Culture Research Network (APCRN)

-This network acts as a research hub for accounting scholarship in the field of popular culture, offering a focal point for highlighting the work of scholars within the domain.Discover the APCRN
+This network acts as a research hub for accounting scholarship in the field of popular culture, offering a focal point for highlighting the work of scholars within the domain.Discover the APCRN website

-Centre for Business and Climate Change (CBCC)
+Centre for Business, Climate Change and Sustainability (B-CCaS)

 Institute for Public Sector Accounting Research (IPSAR)

-Accounting and Finance Seminar Series
+Accounting and Finance seminar series

 The Accounting and Finance seminar series provides a platform for sharing cutting edge research in finance and accounting, exchanging ideas between academics at the University of Edinburgh and other universities around the world.